-- Capel-le-Ferne Primary School recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and cooperative local relationships with professionals in other agencies in line with statutory guidance. - Capel-le-Ferne Primary School recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
+- Trinity School recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance. - Trinity School recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
 This includes contributing to KSCMP processes as required, such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.